MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 ---
 logo: jekyll
+description: How to run a Jekyll site in a container
 ---
 # Jekyll
-> How to run a Jekyll site in a container

 Note that using a `Dockerfile` file and docker compose might be lighter to do.
 Maybe with `make` too.
 But here are low-level commands.